jwasinger/ewasm-dev-env/README.md

 ./run_node.sh
 ```

-* Send an ewasm transaction to the node:
+* Send a transaction which creates a contract
 ```
 cd example
 npm install
-node index.js --wasm hello.wasm
+node index.js --wasm contraction-creation.wasm
 ```

 **Note** Make sure to delete the `geth/data` (if it exists) before restarting the client